Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Edge: Simparica

-Simparica and Nexgard both kill fleas within 8 hours of them jumping on the dog and feeding.
+Simparica and Nexgard kill fleas within 8 hours of jumping on the dog and feeding.
 Simparica works faster on ticks, killing them within 12 hours of jumping on and feeding.
 Nexgard kills ticks within 48 hours of the tick attaching and feeding.

-Simparica and Nexgard both have efficacy against fleas for 35 days after dosing, however, Nexgard only has effective action against ticks for 4 weeks, whereas Simparica maintains efficacy against ticks for 5 weeks, so Simparica wins this round too.
+Simparica and Nexgard both have efficacy against fleas for 35 days after dosing.
+However, Nexgard only has effective action against ticks for 4 weeks, whereas Simparica maintains efficacy against ticks for 5 weeks, so Simparica wins this round, too.

 Simparica and Nexgard can be used safely in Border Collies.
 Some Border Collies are recognized to have a mutation of the MDR1 gene.
 This mutation means they are more sensitive to adverse effects from certain medications.
 One type of drug they are known to react to is antiparasitic medications.
-Nexgard is believed to be safe and effective, dogs with the MDR1 mutation were deemed to be at no greater risk for adverse effects.
-Simparica was well tolerated in dogs with the MDR1 gene, although it is advised that in sensitive breeds, the dose should be strictly observed.

 Simparica TRIO